Justgo13/SchoolSystem/README.md

 student grades.
 The program also stores all Professors working at the University along with their course they teach and salary.
 Finally, there is also a Dean of the University that manages the teacher salaries.

-Use the .JAR file in /srcto be able to interactively play with program
+Use the .JAR file in /src to be able to interactively play with program